-The Annual Meeting of Stockholders of Quanta Services, Inc. ("Quanta") will be held in the Williams Tower, 2nd Floor Conference Center, Auditorium No. 1, located at 2800 Post Oak Boulevard, Houston, Texas 77056, on May 24, 2018 at 8:30 a.m. local time.
+The annual meeting of stockholders of Quanta Services, Inc. ("Quanta") will be held in the Williams Tower, 2nd Floor Conference Center, Auditorium No. 1, located at 2800 Post Oak Boulevard, Houston, Texas 77056, on May 23, 2019 at 8:30 a.m. local time.
 At the meeting, you will be asked to consider and act upon the following matters, which are more fully described in the accompanying Proxy Statement:

 - 1. Election of nine directors nominated by our Board of Directors; - 2.
 Approval, by non-binding advisory vote, of Quanta's executive compensation; - 3.
-Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2018; - Approval of an amendment to the 2011 Omnibus Equity Incentive Plan to, among other changes, increase the number of shares of Quanta common stock that may be issued thereunder by 1,550,000 shares; and - 5.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2019; - 4.
+Approval of the Quanta Services, Inc. 2019 Omnibus Equity Incentive Plan; and - 5.
 Action upon any other matters that are properly brought before the meeting, or any adjournments or postponements of the meeting, by or at the direction of the Board of Directors.

-Our stockholders of record at the close of business on March 26, 2018 are entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements of the meeting.
+Our stockholders of record at the close of business on March 25, 2019 are entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements of the meeting.